Courses

 • Avast SecureLine isn’t a reliable VPN.
 It lacks certain features, such as split tunneling on Mac, Windows and iOS, and its streaming performance is a mixed bag.
 Worse still, Avast VPN collects user information.

-• ExpressVPN is an excellent all-around performer; its only disadvantage is its pricing.
+• ExpressVPN is an excellent all-around performer; particularly for beginners, its only disadvantages are pricing and slightly slower speeds, compared to NordVPN.

 ↑ Top